Omega Buttress Rock Climbing

 Locate the huge tree with lots of slings.
 A double rope rap leads to a gully.
 Follow the trail but DO NOT rappel off the lower tree

 !
 We made this mistake and had to climb back up some.
 Some downclimbing will get you to a grassy descent gully and back to your packs.
 Note: Do not follow the HUGE gully to the left, instead aim for the saddle to your right and downclimb that gully!

 Weather station 5.0 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Omega Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Omega Buttress:

 Featured Route For Omega Buttress

 BETA PHOTO: After hiking up the talus, pass a steep initial se...